-The work plan will be composed of the strategies from the framework of the Plan to be implemented the following year.
+The work plan will be composed of the strategies from the common values to be implemented the following year.
 The work plan may also include the implementation of corrective actions to avoid triggering of the Growth Management Program if the community believes it is appropriate.
 The resources required to implement the strategy will be considered, along with the parties responsible for implementing the strategy, the timeframe for implementing the strategy and the goal of the implementation.
-As strategies are completed and/or new best practices, technology and information become available, the work plan may include strategies that are not listed in the framework of the Plan.
+As strategies are completed and/or new best practices, technology and information become available, the work plan may include strategies that are not listed in the common values.
 However, every strategy in the work plan should be: